iscrapewebsites-blip/heuristic-web-scraper/README.md

 # heuristic-web-scraper
-scraping most important data from websites using heuristics
+A project that leverages heuristics to identify and extract key data from websites.